YottaDB/YDBDoc/ProgGuide/extrout.rst

 .. note::
    Since the return type is considered as an output-only (O) parameter, the only types allowed are pointer types and void.
 Void cannot be specified as parameter.

 <param-type>: is a valid parameter type.
-Empty parentheses must be specified if no argument is passed to <label-ref>
+Empty parentheses must be specified if no argument is passed to <label-ref>.
+The number of parameters DOES NOT have to match the number of parameters in the M function.
+Any parameters that are not supplied will be undefined in M. For example, your call-in table can map to an M function/procedure that takes 8 paramters, but the call-in could have only 2 parameters in the call-in table.
+That means that parameters 3-8 will be undefined when the M function/procedure is called.

 The <direction> indicates the type of operation that YottaDB performs on the parameter read-only (I), write-only (O), or read-write (IO).
 All O and IO parameters must be passed by reference, that is, as pointers since YottaDB writes to these locations.
 All pointers that are being passed to YottaDB must be pre-allocated.
 The following table details valid type specifications for each direction.